wolftype/versor_1.0/INSTALL.md

 ---

 **NOTE:** _VERSOR_ is in active development!
 I have not been versioning it -- `git pull` frequently for updates!
+And EMAIL me (wolftype@gmail.com) or the list (versor@mat.ucsb.edu) with questions.
+You have to sign up for the list [here](#http://lists.create.ucsb.edu/mailman/listinfo/versor)

 ---

 INSTALL DEPENDENCIES
 ---
-libvsr.a can built in isolation with no dependencies except the standard library.

-	make vsr GFX=0

-Most likely, however, you will want to be able to draw the elements to screen.

-To use the draw routines, requires OpenGL, Glu, Glut, and GLEW.
+To use the draw routines requires OpenGL, Glu, Glut, and GLEW.
 You likely already have these installed.
 If not, see Getting GLU / GLUT / GLEW section below

 To use the built-in interface, gui, mouse and keyboard, etc, requires an input control listener set-up.